drorhunvural/DeepLigType/README.md

 Please note that certain libraries, such as libmolgrid, are not compatible with Windows.
 To run the program, you'll need an operating system with a Linux kernel.
 Additionally, It should be executed on a GPU-equipped machine.

-The below libraries and their versions ensure the program functions without issues
+The below libraries and their versions ensure the program functions without issues.
+The latest library versions will also work without any problems.
+If you face any issues, report them by opening an issue.

 [Python](https://github.com/python) 3.10.12<br/>
 [torch](https://github.com/pytorch/pytorch)==2.1.0<br/>